 - Filling any knowledge gaps left by departing employees by helping HR automatically start the recruitment process, schedule exit interview and store employee information.

-In summary, workflow automation software does the heavy lifting for the HR department so they can focus on creating the best work environment possible to cultivate happy and productive employees.
+In summary, HR automation is essential so they can focus on creating the best work environment possible to cultivate happy and productive employees.
 The best part?
 As companies grow, workflow software scales with the company to expand the capabilities for the HR department.
 Therefore, no need to sink money into upscaling or investing in a new tool.
 Interested in finding what else workflow software can do for your company?
 Request a demo today.